 I have seen several reviews complain about how flimsy the Llewellyn Tarot decks have become.
 I happen to like the thinner card stock.
 It has a silky smooth feel to it and shuffles really easily.
 Perhaps those who complain about the quality of the card stock have yet to discover a shuffling technique that doesn’t scuff or bend the cards?
 I recommend a gentle sideways riffle… but to each their own!

 Anyway, basically, what you have here is an RWS clone that is just as ‘cartoonish’ as the original Waite Smith deck.
 This surprises me.
 I can understand creating an RWS clone with digital artwork like Lo Scarabeo’s Pictorial Key Tarot… but creating another clone using drawings that are cartoonish without being iconic (like PCS’s work)… what is the actual reason behind that?
 Because, let’s face it, the only criticism people seem to have against the original is that it is cartoonish.

-Don’t get me wrong, I quite like the images and the cards backs are really lovely.
+Don’t get me wrong, I quite like the images and the card backs are really lovely.
 But the one thing I would desire from a modern RWS clone is more lively faces.
-Real personality, with eyes that glitter and facial expressions that give you idea of who the court cards are.
+Real personality, with eyes that glitter and facial expressions that give you an idea of who the court cards are.
 That sort of thing.
 My biggest disappointment among the LCT courtiers is the squint-eyed Queen of Cups.
 She needs to have large, dreamy eyes.
 Sigh.

 I’ll let you decide for yourself if the artwork by Eugene Smith speaks to you or not and have included a few sample images below: